 Multilingual singer and synth keyboardist Junko Seki honed her musical skills early on while growing up in Japan.
 After finishing a degree in Spanish, she moved to the United States to pursue her dream of becoming a musician.
 Her global curiosity and undeniable sultry voice propelled her onto stages as a solo artist like the Hollywood Bowl with performances in Mexico, Japan and the US.
 Backed by renown mariachi group Mariachi Cobre and others, She has shared the stage with the likes of Chicano icon Lalo Guerrero, Linda Ronstadt and more.

 Junko met audiovisual artist Otto Granillo through a mutual friend and both fell madly in love with one another.
 Putting both their names together, they came up with their band name Kotolan.
-Otto proposed to her while visiting Japan and they married soon after.

 After finishing his MFA at Cal Arts, Otto focused on building a home recording studio with vintage tape machines and analogue outboard gear to develop Kotolans sound.
 A local LA newspaper Brooklyn and Boyle written by journalist Abel Salas perfectly describes it as "The Far East meets the East Side."

 They were asked to write a music cue and do a cameo for an independent movie in 2015 called Middle Man which was presented in 2016 and made its rounds through independent film festivals in the United States and Canada.
 It was released in theaters in select cities throughout the United States in 2017.

 In 2017, Kotolan was added to the Los Angeles Musicians Roster by the Los Angeles Arts Commission.
 The Commission invited them to record live music videos with the popular YouTube channel Jam in the Van.
 The videos were aired as part of the Commission’s annual Holiday Celebration from the Dorothy Chandler Pavilion on PBS.